Prolonged drought hits Kurram

 The situation has particularly sent a wave of disappointment among the farmers and owners of forests.

-The Kurram district is known for producing good crops and vegetables owing to enough snowfall and rains in the winter season but this year it has not received any snowfall or sufficient.
+The Kurram district is known for producing good crops and vegetables owing to enough snowfall and rains in the winter season but this year it has not received any snowfall or sufficient rains.
 This has created a difficult situation in the district.